When you think of SEO, you probably think of Google.

 There’s the watch time report, which helps you see how many minutes people are spending on your videos.

-In the menu on the left side, navigate to Analytics > Watch time.
+In the menu on the left side, navigate to Analytics, then look for Watch Time.”

 This report is useful for tracking changes in your user engagement.
 If your watch time spikes or drops, you should investigate why that might have happened.